 Topmount sinks are easier to replace: Generally speaking if you have a normal size sink, if you ever need to replace your sink it's a little easier.
 The reasons people might change their sink is wanting to change between a single bowl vs double bowl or wanting to change from granite sink to stainless steel.
 You just need to find a sink that can fit a hole that's bigger than the current hole, whereas if you wanted it undermount it'll be much harder to find a replacement sink for that size.

 Less gunk build up: Because with topmount sinks you've got access to the entire sink and it's edges it's easier to clean and you won't have hidden build up around the stone since you should be able to see it all.

-Topmount Sinks have a variety of names:for some reason topmount sinks are named different things depending on the supplier, builder or salesman.
-They're also often known as a drop in sink or a overmount sink.
+Topmount sinks have a variety of names: For some reason topmount sinks are named different things depending on the supplier, builder or salesman.
+They're also often known as a drop in sink or an overmount sink.

 Undermount sinks are mostly handmade: Handmade stainless steel sinks are made in thicker steel, and most undermount sinks these days are hand made, there are still some sellers that will try and push you to get a pressed sink because it's cheaper they'll convince you it's better value but it's actually because it's a lower quality.

 Undermount sinks require more planning: If you're getting an undermount sink it'll generally require more planning because your cabinet maker will need to make a substrate to hold the sink up, and then your stone mason will need to know exact measurements of the kitchen sink bowl so that they can smoothen the edges of the stone around the kitchen sink.
 So make sure you choose and purchase your sink nice and early so it's ready to go for both parties.

 There's no better sink type for each person, instead you would look at your uses or the styling of your kitchen and you would choose based on what suits your lifestyle more.
 Here are some points to consider and some direct recommendations regarding them.